simplisafe/git-all-secrets/README.md

 * The `token` flag is compulsory.
 This can't be empty.
 * The `org`, `user`, `repoURL` and `gistURL` can't be all empty at the same time.
 You need to provide just one of these values.
 If you provide all of them or multiple values together, the order of precendence will be `org` > `user` > `repoURL` > `gistURL`.
 For instance, if you provide both the flags `-org=secretorg123` and `-user=secretuser1` together, the tool will complain that it doesn't need anything along with the `org` value.
 To run it against a particular user only, just need to provide the `user` flag and not the `org` flag.
 * When specifying the `ssh` value to the `protocol` flag: one must have prepared the Docker container with a suitable ssh key.
 Refer to [scanning private repositories](#scanning-private-repositories) below.
+* When specifying `teamName` it is important that the provided `token` belong to a user which is a member of the team.
+Unexpected results may occur otherwise.
+In addition, listing repositories for a team will reveal private repos.
+Refer to [scanning private repositories](#scanning-private-repositories)  and [scanning an organization team](#scanning-an-organization-team) below.

 ## Demo
 A short demo is here - https://www.youtube.com/watch?v=KMO0Mid3npQ&feature=youtu.be